mediaexplorer74/mt/README.md

 :: No sound (wavebank WMA support not recovered, sadly), but save / restore settings (player/genworld data storage) fixed :)

 ### Content
-This repo contains the decompiled source of the Terraria client binaries, from version 1.0-beta founded at [achive site]().
+This repo contains the decompiled source of the Terraria client binaries, from version 1.0-beta founded at [Terraria-pc-version-archive site](https://archive.org/details/terraria-pc-version-archive).
 Decompiled with [JetBrains dotPeek](https://www.jetbrains.com/decompiler/).

 ### Important
 - If you want to fix music themes, find cool utils for modding music content, and use *Src\Contents\Wave Bank.xbw* (unpack it, explore Xbox row RIFF format, recode all music files, pack them...).